S-Kel/Portfolio/readme.md

 ![alt text](readmeImages/Wireframe_2.png)
 ## Short Answer Q&A - Include short answers to the following questions,
 1. Describe key events in the development of the internet from the 1980s to today (max.
 150 words)
 >The internet has come along way since its inception in the 1970s.
-The period between the 1980 and today has lead to key events  in the development of the internet including the development of TCP/IP, the invention of World Wide Web, the launching of the first website by CERB, the introduction of first dial-up service by Pipex, the launching of Britain's first internet news Website- tegraph.co.uk, the introduction of first peer-to-peer(P2P) Music file-sharing site by Napste, the launching of BBC TV and radio catch-up service iPlayer, and most importantly, the launching of first iPhone delivering the internet in your pocket.
+The period between 1980s to today has lead to key events  in the development of the internet including the development of TCP/IP, the invention of World Wide Web, the launching of the first website by CERB, the introduction of first dial-up service by Pipex, the launching of Britain's first internet news Website- tegraph.co.uk, the introduction of first peer-to-peer(P2P) Music file-sharing site by Napste, the launching of BBC TV and radio catch-up service iPlayer, and most importantly, the launching of first iPhone delivering the internet in your pocket.

 2. Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)